JuliaServices/Match.jl/README.md

 @match Polar(r,θ) = (1,1)
 @assert r == sqrt(2) && θ == π / 4
 ```

-The `extract` function should return either a tuple of values to be matched by subpatterns or `nothing`.
+The `extract` function should return either a tuple of values to be matched by the subpatterns or return `nothing`.

 Extractors can also be used to ignore or transform fields of existing types during matching.
 For example, this extractor ignores the `annos` field of the `AddExpr` type: